 A sample coaching session is usually the first real interaction between you and the client.
 It sets the tone for the coaching relationship and gives them a taste of your coaching style and approach.

-So how do you structure a sample coaching session to give the best experience to clients?
-Read on for some detailed templates you can use tailored to your niche.
+So, how do you structure a sample coaching session to give clients the best experience?
+Read on to learn:

 What Are the 5 Basic Elements of a Coaching Session?

 Every coaching session, whether a sample or regular meeting, includes these elements.
-They each build on each other, making sure your time with the client is focused on getting them closer to their objectives.
+They each build on each other to get the client closer to their objectives.

 Here are the five stages of productive coaching sessions.